rixcian/encrypted-electron-store/README.md

 - [x] Setup tags/badges in README
 - [x] Setup @changeset/cli
 - [x] Setup publishing to NPM
-- [ ] Do not publish some folders / files into NPM final package
+- [x] Do not publish some folders / files into NPM final package
 - [ ] Create `examples` folder with Electron projects
+  - [x] React project example
+  - [ ] VanillaJS project example
 - [ ] Think about singleton implementation
   - [ ] Add `singleton` option to the `EncryptedStore` class in the `main` lib
   - [x] `vanilla` (EncryptedStore class)